uphold/docs/_transactions.md

 - The _destination_ of the transaction, which can be in the form of a [crypto network address](#create-card-address), an email address, an account id, an application id, or a [card id](#card-object).
 - An optional _message_, which is shown to the user to provide additional context.
 - An optional _reference_ code, which can be used as a unique identifier of the transaction in an external system, or for similar purposes.
+- An optional _priority_ for the transaction ("normal" or "fast", with the default being "normal"), to signal the intent to fast-track its completion in exchange for a higher fee.
+  This is currently only supported for the Dash network.

 The following table describes the types of transactions currently supported: